 Salad

-- Tomatoes: Choose sweet grape tomatoes or cherry tomatoes and get a variety of colors for more eye appeal.
+- Tomatoes: Use sweet grape or cherry tomatoes.
+A mix of colors adds beautiful eye appeal.

-- Corn kernels: Get fresh corn on the cob or buy the frozen roasted corn kernels and thaw them.
+- Corn kernels: Use fresh corn on the cob, or thawed frozen roasted corn for speed.
+Grilled corn is a great addition too.

-- Onion: Slice slivers of red onion or thinly slice shallots into rings.
+- Onion: Use thin slivers of red onion or shallot rings.

-- Feta cheese: Buy either a block and cube or get the already crumbled to save time.
-See cheese options below.
-For vegan or dairy-free diners, skip the cheese or serve it on the side.
+- Feta cheese: Use cubed block feta or crumbled feta to save time.
+For dairy-free or vegan diners, skip it or serve it on the side.

 French Vinaigrette

-- Vinegar: Use red wine vinegar, apple cider vinegar, or white wine vinegar.
-Lemon juice is great too.
+- Vinegar: Red wine vinegar, apple cider vinegar, white wine vinegar, or lemon juice all work.

 - Garlic: Fresh is best.
-Grate it on a microplane zester so it disappears into the dressing (optional).
+Grate it on a Microplane so it disappears into the dressing.

 Please see the recipe card for measurements and seasoning.